Today is the day! We are visiting the Hubbard glacier. The raison d’etre of our Alaskan cruise on board the Celebrity Infinity.

 Up until now, only those at the very front of the ship are getting the best views.
 The Captain starts to turn the ship, so that the starboard side gets a good view of the glacier.
 Our cabin is on starboard, so we rush back to the room.
 Our run is rewarded with an even better view of the glacier.

 About 20 minutes later, the Captain turns the ship the other way, so now the port side has the glacier view and those of us on the starboard are looking at Yakutat bay.

 I head to back to the top deck for a better view.
 Now that I’ve seen the glacier, I also take the time to look around the surroundings a bit more.
 To our left is a mountain range and the smaller Turner glacier.

 To our left is the Haenke Island, which was named in 1791 by the Italian explorer Alessandro Malaspina for Thaddäus Haenke (a Czech geographer), who was serving as botanist and naturalist with Malaspina’s expedition, which was searching for the famous Northwest passage.

-Its time for us to head back.
+1100: It is time for us to head back.
 Because the weather is so nice, the captain decides to pilot the ship through the narrow channel between the Haenke Island an the mainland.
 This offers up some great views of the Island from the back,

 Sweeping valleys that used to hold glaciers,